christomah0/Insert-data-NodeJS/README.md

-# Simple project to add data
+# Simple project to add data in using Node.js and express.js